Esoteric Philosophy: part one

 The primary aim of this investigation is to introduce those seeking occult knowledge and truth to an important but often neglected avenue of study: Esoteric Philosophy.
 We emphasise the word 'esoteric', for although there is much of value in what is called 'modern philosophy', it does not provide us with the answers to the great questions of Life and the Universe.
 For this, we must travel back in time to ancient Greece to Plato and those philosophers who preceded him.

 No attempt has been made to provide an exhaustive review of Philosophy.
 This would take a great many books and still not cover a fraction of the ground.
-What is attempted is to bring together the more significant ideas from the earlier philosophers, beginning with Thales in the 4th century B.C. and reaching as far as Proclus—the last of Neoplatonists, in the 5th century A.D.
+What is attempted is to bring together the more significant ideas from the earlier philosophers, beginning with Thales in the 4th century B.C. and reaching as far as Proclus—the last of the Neoplatonists, in the 5th century A.D.
 Those who wish to pursue these ideas in greater depth will find a short list of the principal sources we have drawn on for this investigation in the further reading list in the sidebar.

 In this first part of our investigation we shall examine the Philosophical Systems of the ancient Greeks.
-In the second part we shall look at the doctrines of the Neoplatonists who followed in the footsteps of Plato, whilst in the final part we shall consider the ideas of some of the leading lights of modern philosophy.
+In the second part we look at the doctrines of the Neoplatonists who followed in the footsteps of Plato, whilst in the final part we shall consider the ideas of some of the leading lights of modern philosophy.

 What is Philosophy?